K-9

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Detective Michael Dooley conducts a solo stakeout on drug dealer Ken Lyman, showing he's a lone wolf cop who works alone and doesn't play well with others..
-Notably, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Lyman's men firebomb Dooley's car in retaliation, destroying his prized possession and making the case personal.
 The rules of engagement have escalated..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 50 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Jerry Lee tracks down a major lead at a warehouse, helping Dooley discover key evidence against Lyman.
+The analysis reveals that this crucial beat Jerry Lee tracks down a major lead at a warehouse, helping Dooley discover key evidence against Lyman.
 False victory: Dooley thinks they're finally working together and close to catching Lyman, but this success will make Lyman more dangerous., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Jerry Lee survives surgery.
 Dooley gets the information needed to finally trap Lyman.
 Now a true team, Dooley and Jerry Lee are ready for the final confrontation as equals and partners., demonstrating the transformation achieved throughout the journey.